Place-Based Learning for Elementary Science at Scale

 In the PeBLES2 project, we are working with MMSA to support equitable access to place-based science learning opportunities.
 This entails collaborating with upper elementary educators to make science learning meaningful for students—by connecting to local phenomena, communities, and cultures.

-BSCS is leading the development of phenomena-driven units for grades 3–5.
-These units are designed for the Next Generation Science Standards (NGSS) and are grounded in phenomena that can be adapted for various local contexts.
-MMSA is guiding teachers in incorporating locally or culturally relevant phenomena into these units through a two-year enactment study.
+BSCS is leading the development of a phenomenon-driven unit for 4th grade.
+This unit is designed for the Next Generation Science Standards (NGSS) and is grounded in phenomena that can be adapted for various local contexts.
+MMSA guided teachers in incorporating locally or culturally relevant phenomena into the unit through a two-year enactment study.

 2020-2022

-BSCS develops 4th grade unit, MMSA leads unit pilot, BSCS revises unit.
+BSCS developed 4th grade unit, MMSA led unit pilot, BSCS revised unit.

 2023-2024

-MMSA leads professional learning for 50 4th grade teachers.
-Participating teachers adapt and teach units over the course of two years.
+MMSA led professional learning for 45 4th grade teachers.
+Participating teachers adapted and taught unit over the course of two years.

 2024

-BSCS revises units and MMSA revises professional learning, based on teacher feedback and research findings, for public release.
+BSCS revised units and MMSA revised professional learning, based on teacher feedback and research findings, for public release.

-A tested and revised 4th grade Earth Science unit and accompanying professional learning materials will be freely available by December 2024.
-This unit focuses on weathering erosion and deposition.
+The tested and revised 4th grade Earth Science unit and accompanying professional learning materials as well as our research results are available at the project website.
+This unit focuses on weathering, erosion and deposition.

 This material is based upon work supported by the National Science Foundation under Grant No. 2009613.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.